 We tend to think excessively about what happened to “Us” because let’s be honest, much of our life is “self-centered” which revolves around our self and our family.

-We want to do much of the things either for our self or our family.
+We want to do much of the things either for ourselves or our family.
 We want others to approve of us.
 We want others to respect us.
 We want our rights.
 We want to increase our status in society.
 Furthermore, there are so many emotional and physical/material wants that we have.

 When we are constantly living in this self-centered “wanting state”, any violation of our mental/emotional/physical Wants becomes a big issue and the center of our focus.